ANPL: Towards Natural Programming with Interactive Decomposition: Human Studies

 \subsection{Settings.}

 \paragraph{Stimuli.} We use the ARC as our programming tasks.
 The ARC benchmark~\citep{intro:chollet} was proposed to provide a standardized set of tasks that can be used to evaluate key aspects of human general intelligence, such as abstraction, generalization, object categorization, and so on~\citep{exp:bartlett,exp:chi,exp:harlow,exp:johnson,exp:lake,exp:lombrozo,exp:tenebaum,exp:tian}.
 The primary objective of ARC is to require individuals to deduce a consistent procedure based on a limited number of abstract input-output examples, and then apply this procedure to generate a previously unseen output for a new input, as depicted in Figure~\ref{fig:first-figure}.
-It is found that ARC is a representative programming dataset because 1) humans tend to solve them by coming up with programs ~\footnote{the top results on a Kaggle competition of ARC are all based on program synthesis techniques.}~\citep{intro:larc,exp:johnson}, and 2) the solution of ARC cannot be found on the internet, which make its problems unique enough for LLMs (and participants).
+It is found that ARC is a representative programming dataset because 1) humans tend to solve them by coming up with programs~\citep{intro:larc,exp:johnson}\footnote{the top results on a Kaggle competition of ARC are all based on program synthesis techniques.}, and 2) the solution of ARC cannot be found on the internet, which make its problems unique enough for LLMs (and participants).

 \paragraph{Participants.} We recruited 19 primary Python programmers from our institution.
-Due to the difficulty of solving ARC problems by interactive programming, we filtered out some participants by asking each person to complete $\sim$10 problems, checking if they can correctly operate the \xname/ system, and asking if they wanted to continue.
+Due to the difficulty of solving ARC problems by interactive programming, we first recruited more than 19 participants and then filtered out 19 of them by asking each person to complete $\sim$10 problems, checking if they can correctly operate the \xname/ system, and asking if they wanted to continue.
 We paid an average of $\sim$ \$8.80 USD per hour -- a standard programmer's wage within our institution.